jentjr/flopydoc/docs/tutorial1.rst

     # Run the MODFLOW model
     success, buff = mf.run_model()

-Here we have used run_model3.
-A model can also be run using run_model1, which creates a batch file, and run_model2, which will pause after the model has completed.
+Here we have used run_model, and we could also have specified values for the optional keywords silent, pause, and report.

 Post-Processing the Results
 ---------------------------